SublimeCodeIntel/SublimeCodeIntel/README.md

 ### Opening an issue

-If the problems persists after trying the above solutions, open a new issue in <https://github.com/SublimeCodeIntel/SublimeCodeIntel/issues/>
+If the problems persist after trying the above solutions, open a new issue in <https://github.com/SublimeCodeIntel/SublimeCodeIntel/issues/>

 When opening new issues, please check no other issues exist which report